 There are several VPOP3 Antivirus solutions to protect your incoming and outgoing mail from virus infected attachments.

-Integrated virus scanner solution
+Recommended Methods - Integrated virus scanner solutions

 When used with the Sophos SAV Interface product, or the VPOP3 Antivirus product, VPOP3 can communicate directly with the antivirus scanning engine to scan all incoming and outgoing emails.
 Configuration is usually a simple case of checking the box saying 'Use Sophos to scan attachments for viruses', and VPOP3 will do everything else for you.
 So, for most people these options are the quickest, easiest and most reliable.